ImTheKai/installer/README.md

 ##### **`NOTE`**

-If you want to learn more about existing solutions, simply look into the solutions/ folder and read the description at the top of each file.
+If you want to learn more about existing solutions, look into the `solutions/` folder and read the description at the top of each file.

 ---